rstudio/bookdown/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] upgraded all your packages to their latest versions (including your versions of R, the RStudio IDE, and relevant R packages)?

-- [ ] installed and tested your bug with the development version of the blogdown package using `remotes::install_github()` ?
+- [ ] installed and tested your bug with the development version of the bookdown package using `remotes::install_github("rstudio/bookdown")` ?

 -->